cosmobrain0/timetrack/README.md

 # TODO

-## Feature: Help Page / Manual

-A paragraph explaining how to use this app

 ## Refactoring: Window Trait

 All windows should implement a `trait Window`, and `App::current_window` should be a `Box<dyn Window>`.